 Despite the pandemic, our goal remains the same: to protect your well-being while delivering on our promise of a top-tier education.
 For academic coaching, tutoring, and other resources, visit the Center for Academic Success.

-- The fall semester and on-campus instruction will begin as planned, on August 24.
+- The spring semester and on-campus instruction will begin as planned, on January 11.